St. Clair Shores Teacher Charged With Making False Threat Against School

 ST. CLAIR SHORES, Mich.
 (AP) — A suburban Detroit teacher was charged Monday with making a false threat against her school, the latest in a string of alleged threats in the region, mostly by students, since four teenagers were killed in November at a different school.

-Johnna Rhone, 59, wrote at least three notes with threatening language last week at Jefferson Middle School in St. Clair Shores, Macomb County prosecutor Pete Lucido said.READ MORE: Police Discover Gun Woman Pointed At Them, Customers Was Fake After Fatal Shooting
+Johnna Rhone, 59, wrote at least three notes with threatening language last week at Jefferson Middle School in St. Clair Shores, Macomb County prosecutor Pete Lucido said.READ MORE: MHSAA Announces Statewide 'Oxford Strong' T-Shirt Fundraiser To Support Community

 He said one of the notes read: “Start break early.
 He’s gonna do it.
 Just don’t be in the hall after lunch.
 Boom!
 Get it?”

 Rhone’s attorney, Andrew Leone, denied the allegations.
 Rhone is a creative arts teacher at the school.
-Bond was set at $75,000.READ MORE: Michigan Supreme Court Orders Redistricting Panel To Show Meeting Details, Memos
+Bond was set at $75,000.READ MORE: Romulus City Council Member Hosts Turkey Drive, Holiday Food Box Giveaway

 “She has a right to remain silent, but I would like to hear her side,” Lucido said.